UNIVERSITY OF CALIFORNIA, LOS ANGELES

 Raymond, Chase Wesley (2012).
 La gramática de la alternancia de código: el uso del indicativo y del subjuntivo en oraciones bilingües.
 [Code-Switching Grammar: The Use of the Subjunctive and the Indicative in Bilingual Sentences.]
 Revista Internacional de Lingüística Iberoamericana 10(1): 213-236.

 Raymond, Chase Wesley (2012).
 Generational Divisions: Dialect Divergence in a Los Angeles-Salvadoran Household.
 Hispanic Research Journal 13(4): 297-316.

 Raymond, Chase Wesley (Frth.).
-Language Choice and Identity on a Spanish-English Radio Station in Los Angeles.
+Language Negotiation on the Radio in Los Angeles.
 To appear in: Andrew Lynch (ed.), Spanish in the Global City.
 Routledge Handbook Series.

 Raymond, Chase Wesley (Frth.).
 Bueno-, Pues-, and Bueno-Pues-prefacing in Spanish Conversation.
 To appear in: John Heritage and Marja-Leena Sorjonen (eds.), At the Intersection of Turn and Sequence: Turn-Initial Particles Across Languages.
 John Benjamins.